MHS Students Volunteer Throughout the Summer at Central PA Food Bank

 This summer, Project Market student interns with Milton Hershey School’s Agricultural and Environmental Education program learned the importance of service by giving back to the Central Pennsylvania Food Bank.

 Each week, the students harvested vegetables on the MHS campus to donate to the Central Pennsylvania Food Bank.
-In addition, they also set up a vegetable stand outside of the Food Bank’s headquarters on Corey Road in Harrisburg to sell produce to the local community.
+In addition, they also set up a vegetable stand outside of the Food Bank’s headquarters on Corey Road in Harrisburg to sell products to the local community.

 In total, the interns donated 5,624 pounds of produce and $487.86 from vegetable sales to the Food Bank.